cloudfoundry/stratos/kubernetes/README.md

-# Deploy Console in Kubernetes using Minkube and Helm
+# Deploy Console in Kubernetes using Minikube and Helm

 ## Pre-requisites
 This guide assumes that you have checked out the following repositories and places them at the same level as this project.